baldator/Poshstache/README.md

 Mustache is logic-less templates.

 Version 0.1.2 of the module was based on the Nustache, a [.NET Mustache implementation](https://github.com/jdiamond/Nustache).

-Newer versions of the module are based on [Stubble](https://github.com/StubbleOrg/Stubble)
+Newer versions implement Nustache for Windows Powershell version and [Stubble](https://github.com/StubbleOrg/Stubble) for PowerShell Core versions.

 ## Usage